 Learning about leadership has been a large aspect of my PG Cert in Leadership Coaching course.
-I wanted to share what I have been reading recently:
+I wanted to share what I have been reading recently.
+One area is circles of concern and influence:

 Circles of Concern and Influence